vsariola/etude-de-la-synthese-additive/README.md

 sensenstahl, Virgill, Ped7g, gasman, LJ, ilmenit, deater, Fready, Blossom and everyone at the Sizecoding discord!

+Listen on the dollchan or greggman bytebeat player.
+Note that in the greggman version the delay buffer is implemented without a ring buffer, because greggman player does not guarantee that the function is called always in time order, probably due to the visuals.
+That fix actually saves 2 bytes, but now leaks
+memory: the delay buffer just keeps on growing all the time.
+But modern computer should not run out of memory in the duration of the song.

 ## Technical

 "Additive synthesis" of sound is traditionally defined as adding up the output